 - This option is meant more for homeowners in colder climates, but some exhaust fans are capable of incorporating heat lamps.
 Heat lamps are just an extra source of heat that can run in your bathroom.
 Beware!
 These little bulbs could be a pocket drainer if left turned on.

 Costs of Running the Fan

 I had the opportunity to speak with Wes Davis, the Vice President of Quality Assured Programs for the Air Conditioning Contractors of America (ACCA).
-He said that when it comes to cost and efficiency, exhaust fans will not usually be the culprit of high energy bills.
+He said that when it comes to cost and efficiency, bathroom exhaust fans will not usually be the culprit of high energy bills.
 Since it is a small fan, it is not using a great deal of energy.
 More often than not, it will be the light bulb attached to the fan that will cost more to use.3